QEDjl-project/QuantumElectrodynamics.jl/docs/src/ci.md

 In the `QED.jl` eco-system, we use [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) (CIs) for running automatic tests.
 Each time, when a pull request is opened on GitHub.com or changes are committed to an existing pull request, the CI pipeline is triggered and starts a test script.
 The result of the tests will be reported in the pull request.
 In `QED.jl`, we distinguish between two kinds of tests

-- **Unit tests**: tests which check the functionality of the modified (sub) package.
+- **Unit tests**: tests which check the functionality of the modified (sub-) package.
 Those tests can either run standalone or use the functionality of other (third-party) packages.
 - **Integration tests**: tests which check the interoperatebility of the modified package with all sub-packages.
 For example, if package `A` depends on package `B` and you change package `B`, the integration test will check, if package `A` still works with the new version of package `B`.

 The CI will first execute the unit tests.
 Then, if all unit tests are passed, the integration tests will be started.